taebl/MeetTheClass/README.md

 11. Go to Github.com add create a pull request with the main branch
 ![](img/pullrequest.jpg)
 12. I’ll accept your pull request and merge our code your site will be live!

+# To Do List
+- Add Second Years
+- Add Professors
+- Add The Lab
+- Add Tools